These peanut butter oatmeal balls need just five ingredients to make and are a fabulously healthy snack!

 These pb oat balls were inspired by my favorite peanut butter protein balls and no bake oatmeal cookie recipe.
 The foundations are similar, but this recipe calls for the addition of flaxseed and peanut butter chips.
 This not only adds a nutritional boost but also elevates the peanut butter flavor and tastes almost sinful!

-- This is the kind of snack you can pack into lunch boxes, long car rides, or road trips.
+• You can pack This kind of snack into lunch boxes, long car rides, or road trips.
 They keep for ages!

 As mentioned earlier, this recipe calls for just five pantry ingredients.
 If you’ve made any of my healthy snacks before, you’ll have everything on hand.

-- Oatmeal.
+• Oatmeal.
 Rolled oats work best, to ensure the energy balls are chewy and filling.
-You can use quick oats, but increase the amount by 2 tablespoons.
+You can use quick oats, but increase the amount by two tablespoons.

-- Peanut Butter.
+• Peanut Butter.
 Smooth, runny, and drippy peanut butter works the best.
-If your peanut butter is a little too firm, microwave it for several seconds to mix it in easier to the batter.
+If your peanut butter is too firm, microwave it for several seconds to mix it in easier to the batter.

 How to make peanut butter oatmeal balls